kawu/vine/README.md

 [example/config.dhall](example/config.dhall).
 The configuration is written in [Dhall][dhall].

-*WARNING*: the example `config.dhall` file will work well with the example training files.
-If you want to train a model on a larger dataset, consider using the `config.real.dhall` configuration file with a smaller stepsize and a larger mini-batch size.
+*WARNING*: the [example/config.dhall](example/config.dhall) file will work well with the example training files.
+If you want to train a model on a larger dataset, consider using the [config/config.dhall](config/config.dhall) configuration file with a smaller stepsize and a larger mini-batch size.

 Training